-Synopsis: House Joint Resolution 1 (HJR1) would repeal and replace Section 6 of Article 12 of the New Mexico Constitution by creating the currently serving Public Education Commission (PEC) as the new State Board of Education (SBE).
-The Public Education Department (PED) would no longer be a cabinet-level agency within the executive branch, but rather the SBE would hire a state Superintendent of Public Instruction to replace the current Secretary of Education, would direct the PED to determine public school policy and would have management and direction of the distribution of school funds and financial accounting for all public schools.
+Synopsis: Senate Joint Resolution 9 (SJR9) repeals and replaces Section 6 of Article 12 of the New Mexico Constitution with a new Section 6 that creates the current Public Education Commission (PEC) as the State Board of Education (SBE).
+The Public Education Department (PED) would no longer be a cabinet-level agency within the executive branch, but rather the SBE would determine public school policy and would have management and direction of the distribution of school funds and financial accounting for all public schools, and would hire a director of the PED, to be called, the "superintendent of public instruction".
+The SBE would consist of five elected members, and five members who are appointed by the governor and approved by the senate.